cvick32/ConditionalHistory/README.md

 All results will be in python files that can be viewed in the top-level directory under `results/{tool_name}/`.

+## Watching Results

+If at any point a certain benchmarks hangs, you can C-c out of that particular benchmark run and continue with the rest.
+The alternative is to close the entire shell session which will kill the entire benchmark run.

 ## run_benchmarks.py Arguments

 - Tool Name